-Being an eco-friendly and responsible business company on the international arena, Marks and Spencer is considered to be decently practicing ethical principles.
-Many people who are concerned with the corporate social responsibility have hailed the measures undertaken by this business company.
+Being an eco friendly and responsible business company on the international arena, Marks and Spencer is considered to be a decently practicing ethical practice.
+Many people who are concerned with the corporate social responsibility have hailed the measures undertaken by this big business company.
 These actions cannot be regarded as trivial.
-In 2007, the Look behind the Label Marketing Campaign was introduced.

-The aim of this campaign was to show the customers various ethical and environmentally friendly aspects related to production and sourcing methods fulfilled by the company.
-They include fair trade products, sustainable fishing, environmentally friendly textile dyes, and many others (Bowers, 2007).
+In 2007 the Look behind the Label Marketing Campaign was introduced.
+The aim of this campaign was to highlight to customers various ethical and environmentally friendly aspects related to production and sourcing methods fulfilled by the company.
+They include fair trade products, sustainable fishing and environmentally friendly textile dyes and many others (Linssen 2008, para.
+9).
 Eco stores have been constructed on trial basis to determine the sustainability of the program.
-The company is persistently endeavoring to make a Sustainable Construction Manual based on the data gained from this experience.
+The company is persistently endeavoring to make a Sustainable Construction Manual on the basis of the data gained from this experience.

 The plan presupposes that the company will be engaged in fair cotton and crop trades on the UK market.
-It is dynamic and adaptable to some extent.
-If something does not work properly, it accommodates itself to the changing situations, but the pace to meet the targets remains unaffected.
+It is dynamic and adaptable to some extend.
+When noticed that something does not work properly, it accommodates itself to the changing situations, but the pace to meet the targets remains unaffected.
 The company earlier thought of exploiting bio-fuels but quickly learnt that would yield loss of habitats along with other problems.
-Consequently, the company had given up this option until sustainable sources were found.

-These accomplishments are impressing, and the list given here is, by no means, very exhaustive.
-For achieving its targets, the company has tightened the needs for getting a company car.
+Consequently, the company has given up this option until sustainable sources are found.
+These accomplishments are impressing and the list given here is, by no means, very exhaustive.
+For the purpose of achieving the targets the company has sacrificed to some extend - has tightened the needs for getting a company car.
 These initiatives have reduced the number of auto fleet.
 When fitted against the other attainable targets, this one should have been detached out of the spotlight.
 What seems to be a milestone is that every realm of the Marks and Spencer business is heading to be more in line with green vision.
-However, for such a big company, two small partners, enrolled on the website, tend to hesitate to go along with it.
+However, for such a big company two small partners, enrolled on the website, tend to hesitate to go along with it.
 The company is sending lavishly to make the plan successful, while others keep the meaningful silence.
 What is the fate when one firm changes the business profile so drastically?
-It can be seen in the perspective of the bottom line of the giant company.
+It would be seen in the perspective of the bottom line of the giant company.

-We consider corporate social responsibility and corporate governance as mutually reinforcing concepts, and such aspects draw attention to the potential impact of a change in investors' attitude towards CSR and the need for innovation in the area of financial modeling to incorporate CSR (Habisch et al., 2005, p.
+We consider corporate social responsibility and corporate governance as mutually reinforcing concepts, and such aspects draw attention to the potential impact of a change in investors' attitude towards CSR and the need for innovation in the area of financial modeling to incorporate CSR (Habisch 2005, p.
 20).